 1. Put your dehydrated sourdough starter flakes in a clean, tall jar and crush the flakes into smaller pieces.

 2. Using a food scale, add 15 grams of room-temp water and stir to dissolve.
 It’s ok if there are some lumps.
+These will slowly rehydrate over the next few hours.

 3. Cover loosely and let sit for 4 hours.
 This allows the yeast to “wake up.”
-Stir your starter a few times to incorporate any lumps that didn’t originally dissolve.

 5. Cover loosely and let sit on the counter for 24 hours.